Miracle in the Rain (film): Plot

-At the lagoon, where children are sailing toy boats, Arthur recognizes Commodore Eli B. Windgate, nicknamed "Windy", a former yachtsman.
+At the lagoon, where children are sailing toy boats, Arthur recognizes Commodore Ely B. Windgate, nicknamed "Windy", a former yachtsman.
 Hoping to be a reporter after the war, Arthur goes with Ruth to The New York Times Building and convinces the editor to let him write a human interest story, with Windgate as the subject.
 The story is published but instead of being paid, Arthur asks to be considered for a job after the war.
 Sometime later, Arthur informs Ruth he has been deployed overseas but vows to marry Ruth when he returns.
+He gives her a family heirloom ring to wear as a sign of his love and commitment to her while he is away at war.
+She puts it on and wears it.
 He soon leaves on a truck filled with other soldiers, and takes with him the Roman coin.

 For three months, Ruth writes to Arthur but receives no letter in response.
 A mailman hands Ruth a letter informing her that Arthur had died in combat.
 Ruth falls into a depression, which causes Millie to leave Jalonik and the firm.
 Grace takes Ruth to St. Patrick's Cathedral, where Ruth continually returns to pray under the statue of Saint Andrew.
-There, she converses the cathedral's young priest.
+There, she converses with the cathedral's young priest.
 Losing interest in life, Ruth's cold progresses into pneumonia.
 Mrs. Hamer, the upstairs neighbor who attends to Agnes, helps to nurse Ruth.
 One rainy night, Ruth leaves the apartment while Harry contemplates walking in to ask Agnes for forgiveness.
 Stunned at seeing him, Agnes also realizes that Ruth is missing, just as Grace telephones.
 After being told that Ruth has left, Grace realizes that she must be heading for the cathedral.

 Standing on the cathedral steps, Ruth hears Arthur's voice calling her name.
 Delirious, she sees Arthur materialize and they embrace as he states their love will never die.
 He returns the Roman coin, and within a moment, the priest finds Ruth unconscious on the steps, just as Grace arrives.
 Grace recognizes the coin clasped in Ruth's hand, and realizes that Arthur had returned to Ruth, whose life remains clouded in uncertainty.